Centers for Medicare and Medicaid Services (CMS)

-The State of Maryland in Code of Maryland Regulations (COMAR), 10.62.16.01 has defined an “accreditation body” as a non-profit, impartial organization that requires conformance to ISO/IEC 17025 and is a signatory to the ILAC MRA for testing (such as A2LA).
-COMAR 10.62.01.01 also requires independent cannabis testing laboratories to be accredited to ISO/IEC 17025 by such an “accreditation body” (such as A2LA) and COMAR 10.62.11.04 requires that any scale, balance or other measurement device, and any automatic, mechanical or electronic equipment used by the laboratory be routinely calibrated by a calibration laboratory that is similarly accredited.
+The State of Maryland in Code of Maryland Regulations (COMAR), 10.62.16.01, has defined an “accreditation body” as a non-profit, impartial organization that requires conformance to ISO/IEC 17025 and is a signatory to the ILAC MRA for testing (such as A2LA).
+COMAR 10.62.01.01 also requires independent cannabis testing laboratories to be accredited to ISO/IEC 17025 by such an “accreditation body” (such as A2LA), and COMAR 10.62.11.04 requires that any scale, balance, or other measurement devices, and any automatic, mechanical or electronic equipment used by the laboratory be routinely calibrated by a calibration laboratory that is similarly accredited.

 Maryland – State Fire Marshall

 The State of Maryland, Department of State Police, Office of the State Fire Marshall has recognized A2LA as an accreditation body for accrediting testing laboratories that perform work for the State of Maryland.